 Despite making progress towards EU membership in 2020, the year also uncovered once more Albania’s political problems.
 The country officially joined NATO in 2009, shortly after which it started it formally applied for EU membership.
 Albania became an official candidate in 2014.
 Political agreement within the EU was reached about starting accession talks with Albania in April of 2020, but there are reasons why both France and Dutch governments had long opposed the accession of Albania.
 The country has not made enough progress in terms of democratization and continues to struggle fighting organised crime and corruption.
 Despite Albania improving its score by three points on the Corruption Perception Index (CPI), with a score of 36 out of 100 it remains one of Europe’s most corrupt countries.

-Especially visible in the year marked by the COVID-19 pandemic, the authoritarian and corrupt elements of the Rama rule have become more apparent.
+In the year marked by the COVID-19 pandemic, the authoritarian and corrupt elements of the Rama rule have become more apparent.
 Even though the country was the only in the region to have managed to increase its score in the Democracy Index in 2020, the ongoing political polarization is worrying.
 Despite western allies urging Rama to compromise and implement electoral changes with the consent of major opposition parties, Rama refused.
 So far Rama has consistently aligned its policies with the West, slowly working towards EU membership.
 It remains to be seen if this was a mere bump in the road, or a structural change of policy.
 Given all of this, it is no coincidence that the OSCE has confirmed that it will send 274 observers to monitor the April 2021 elections.
 For the EU free and fair elections remain a precondition, making the 2021 election process important for Albania in yet another way.

 13-point agreement between opposition parties DP and LSI